uashraf1981/AWS-CloudFormation/README.md

 - SGs
 - NAT
 - Routing Table/Routes -> By giving a default outbound route to the IGW, we make a subnet as public

+__CloudFormation Template *Parameters*__

+Parameters allow you to customize the stack that you spin up from the same template.
+So basically, the number of 'boxes' or 'blank fields' that you get when you are spinning up a new stack.